peterbe/govspy/snippets/booleans/readme.md

     print "this won't be printed"
 ```

 This is not possible in Go.
-You really need to do it explicitely for
+You really need to do it explicitly for
 every type:

 ```go